Beekeeping smoker, gloves and hive tool beside hives in a UK apiary, representing apiary safety and risk assessment

 Apiary risk assessment – example hazards and controls (UK)

-Hazard Who may be affected Typical controls (examples) Notes / review triggers
+Hazard Who may be affected Typical controls Review triggers

-Stings and allergic reactions You, visitors, neighbours, public Keep an epipen plan if relevant; carry a phone; avoid lone working where possible; keep a first-aid kit; tell someone where you are; avoid opening hives in bad weather or when bees are defensive.
-Any sting incident, new visitors, new apiary location.
+Stings and allergic reactions You, visitors, neighbours and the public.
+Carry a phone, keep a first-aid kit available, avoid lone working where possible, make sure visitors understand the risk, and avoid opening hives in bad weather or when bees are defensive.
+Review after any sting incident, new visitor arrangement or new apiary location.

-Livestock and farm activity You, landowner, livestock handlers Agree access and parking; keep gates closed; place hives away from livestock routes; avoid leaving kit where animals can reach it; agree emergency contact arrangements with landowner.
-Livestock moved, fencing changed, new farm operations.
+Livestock and farm activity You, the landowner, livestock handlers and animals.
+Agree access and parking with the landowner, keep gates closed, place hives away from livestock routes and agree emergency contact arrangements.
+Review when livestock are moved, fencing changes or new farm operations begin.

-Smoker use / fire risk You, landowner, public Use appropriate fuel; avoid dry windy conditions; carry water; fully extinguish smoker before leaving; never discard embers in vegetation.
-Dry weather, grass cutting, wildfire warnings.
+Smoker use and fire risk You, the landowner and nearby users.
+Use appropriate fuel, avoid dry windy conditions, carry water, fully extinguish the smoker before leaving and never discard embers in vegetation.
+Review during dry weather, wildfire warnings, grass cutting or site vegetation changes.

-If you’re using treatments, link this page to your varroa safety pages: Varroa Management and PPE for Varroa Treatments.
+If you use treatments, link this page to your varroa safety pages: Varroa Management and PPE for Varroa Treatments.

 Quick Site Checklist